 Coddington also remarks about the unique temperment of her Persian kitties.
 “When I try to take them to the country, they always hide.
 But it’s ok because they’re cats.
 I couldn’t live without them and they couldn’t live without me.”

-I was able to snag the Catogram Speedy bag, which is Louis Vuitton’s iconic bag with the cat and dog print on it.
+I did end up with the Catogram Speedy bag, which is Louis Vuitton’s iconic bag with the cat and dog print on it.
 Being a cat, the first thing I did was sit on it when my mom wasn’t looking.
 I was also able to get the monogram scarf… which I now use as a blanket.
 You may think this is extravagant for a cat like me to have these things, but that is who I am and that’s the mission of my blog.. to spread the word that cats represent luxury and are meant to be fancy.

 I’m actually pleased that cats are really having an impact in the world of high fashion.
 Stella McCartney, Gucci, Lowe, Charlotte Olympia and many other luxury brands feature cats in their collections.
 The demographics of cat owners also tend to match the demographics of many women who buy these products.
 More women own cats than men, and women are the main audience for these designer collections.